duongdt011099/ac-multi-class-race-dashboard/README.md

 - Round status updates as you go: no data means "not started", practice/qualifying loaded means "in progress", race loaded means "finished".
 - If two drivers use the same car and skin combo, load their results once with the right driver selected so they are not mixed up.
 - If a result needs correcting, import the file again in place of the old one.
-- Results come from the Multi_Class output; make sure the folder you enter in Game Config is the one those files are saved to.
+- Results come from the [Multi Class Race Leaderboard](https://github.com/duongdt011099/ac-multi-class-race) output; make sure the folder you enter in Game Config is the one those files are saved to.